Language and Page Formatting Options

 zipkin-endpointmust point to your

 jaeger-collectorservice endpoint.
-To get this endpoint, substitute the namespace where the Jaeger custom resource is applied.
+To get this endpoint, substitute the namespace where the Jaeger CR is applied.

 - Debugging should be set to